ocadotechnology/test-arranger/README.md

 ## The challenges it solves

 When going through tests of a software project one seldom has the impression that it cannot be done better.
-In the scope of arranging test data, there are two issues we are addressing with Test Arranger.
+In the scope of arranging test data, there are two areas we are trying to improve with Test Arranger.

 ### Tests readability